adafruit/xcarve-server/README.md

 # Raspberry Pi XCarve Server
-A Node.js Raspberry Pi server for controlling an attached XCarve from a remote machine.
+A Node.js Raspberry Pi server for controlling a XCarve from a remote machine using [Easel](http://easel.inventables.com).

 ## Connecting to a Headless Raspberry Pi